 Our multi-disciplinary team includes Healthcare Support Workers, Occupational Therapists, Nurses, Physiotherapists, Doctors and Psychologists who all specialise in pain management.
 We aim to support people living with persistent pain to live life as well as possible.
 We provide a range of services to help people gain more knowledge and improve skills and confidence to self-manage.
 We also aim to increase general awareness of the many aspects around dealing with persistent pain through sharing knowledge with the public and other healthcare professionals.

 Once referred, our admin team will contact you when you are near the top of the waiting list to agree on a date to attend.
-We will send you questionnaires to complete which will help us to better understanding of your problems and allow more time during the session to work on possible solutions to managing your pain.
+We will send you questionnaires to complete which will help us to gain a better understanding of your problems and allow more time during the session to work on possible solutions to managing your pain.